cortexlabs/cortex/docs/workloads/batch/predictors.md

 ## Structured logging

 You can use Cortex's logger in your predictor implemention to log in JSON.
-You can add custom metadata to the logs by adding key value pairs to the `extra` key when using the logger.
+This will enrich your logs with Cortex's metadata, and you can add custom metadata to the logs by adding key value pairs to the `extra` key when using the logger.
+For example:

 ```python
 ...